devMotcho/devMotcho/README.md

 I’m a passionate software developer with a love for open-source projects and a knack for solving complex problems.
 Here you can find some of my projects, contributions, and interests.

-## 🚀 About Me

-- 🌱 I’m currently learning developing REST API's
-- 💬 Ask me about Django and Python
-- 📫 How to reach me: dev.mmd2@gmail.com
+📫 How to reach me: dev.mmd2@gmail.com

 ## 🛠️ Technologies & Tools